Daniel A. Gilbert: 1950 sheriff election

 Political boss Jacob Arvey pushed for Gilbert's nomination as Cook County Sheriff.

 Gilbert's defeat was blamed for causing Scott W. Lucas to lose in the concurrent U.S. Senate election.

-Democratic boss Jacob Arvey had the Democratic nomination for Cook County Sheriff given to Gilbert and later stated that he blundered by doing that.
-U.S. Senators Scott W. Lucas and Paul Douglas opposed his nomination.
-Lucas wrote that Paul Douglas attempted to persuade the Cook County machine to select somebody other than Gilbert.
+In 1950, Democratic boss Jacob Arvey had the Democratic nomination for Cook County Sheriff given to Gilbert and later stated that he blundered by doing that.
+U.S. Senators Scott W. Lucas and Paul Douglas opposed his nomination; according to Lucas, Douglas attempted to persuade the Cook County political machine to select somebody other than Gilbert.
 On January 19, 1950, Gilbert was given a year's leave of absence as police regulations prohibited police officers from taking part in political campaigns.
 Gilbert was in California from August to September 13, as he was attempting to recover from hay fever.